petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 # Configuring Cross-Region Disaster Recovery

-DXP Cloud provides two ways for customers to take advantage of the Disaster Recovery (DR) procedure in the case of major incidents: Automatic Disaster Recovery and Cross-Region Disaster Recovery.
-DXP Cloud's approaches to disaster recovery scenarios can be reviewed in greater detail in the [Disaster Recovery Overview](./disaster-recovery-overview.md).
+Liferay Cloud provides two ways for customers to take advantage of the Disaster Recovery (DR) procedure in the case of major incidents: Automatic Disaster Recovery and Cross-Region Disaster Recovery.
+Liferay Cloud's approaches to disaster recovery scenarios can be reviewed in greater detail in the [Disaster Recovery Overview](./disaster-recovery-overview.md).

 Here you'll learn how to recover data manually during a cross-region disaster.
 These steps are required only when there is a compromise in all three zones in the same geographic region at the same time.